How do you get everything done in a day? A reader asked me that question, and this post is the answer!

 You get the picture, find like-minded friends! –> Don’t know where to look?

 Start going to your local Weston A. Price Foundation chapter meetings!
+Or at least call the chapter leader for help or suggestions.
 Also, make an effort to get to know your neighbors, start by taking them a plate of your favorite Nourishing Traditions treats!
 Have you had the almond cookies?
 Or the rosemary walnuts?
 Strike up a conversation and if they're not a real foodie already, maybe they will be soon!

 3. Working from home really helps – as I said above, if you work full time outside the home, it doesn’t mean you can’t cook healthy meals for your family (my Mom still did), but you'll need to be on your game for sure.

 4. Stay organized!
-First it was my little calendar planner and my favorite pen (<– did anyone else have one of those?!), then it was my palm pilot (ha!), then in late 2009 (early 2010?)
+First it was my little paper calendar and my favorite pen (<– did anyone else have one of those?!), then it was my palm pilot–ha!
+Then in late 2009 (early 2010?)
 I got my first iPhone and between that and my laptop, I couldn't function without the notes, calendar, and all the little tools that help me stay on top of things.
-Whether it’s my favorite meal planner, keeping track of kids' schedules, or just a note (with an alarm!) to make more yogurt, it’s the main reason I stay somewhat sane.
+Whether it’s my favorite meal planner, keeping track of kids' schedules, or just a note (with an alarm!) to get meat out of the freezer, it’s the main reason I stay somewhat sane.

 5. Keep a few lists handy:

 - My fast-food-at-home list is invaluable for nights I just didn’t get supper going when I should have, or for crazy afternoons when I don’t have time to cook.
 There are some days that I’m in the kitchen ALL afternoon, but not many.
 I’m not a fancy cook, and I just can’t spare a whole afternoon very often.
-(But when I do, that's when I turn on one of my favorite podcasts!)
-Today was busy, so dinner was bacon and French toast–it's fast and everyone loves it!
-(Get my fast-food-at-home list here by signing up for my newsletter.
-If you're already signed up and don't know how to access it, email me: [email protected].)
+(But when I do, that's when I turn on one of my favorite podcasts or a Pureflix movie!)
+Today was busy, so dinner was pastured bacon and French toast–it's fast, nourishing, and everyone loves it!
+(Get my fast-food-at-home list here by signing up for my free newsletter.
+If you're already signed up and don't know how to access it, email me and I'll help you: [email protected].
+If I don't reply it may have gone to my spam, so try messaging me on Facebook or Instagram.)

 - See these 10 BEST ways to use a pressure cooker for fast healthy meals!

-- Crock pot recipes–right now it's soccer season and since games and practices start late afternoon, often some of us will eat early and then the rest who are eating later still have a hot meal.
+- Crock pot recipes–right now it's soccer season and since games and practices start late afternoon, often some of us will eat early.
+If you use a crock pot, or the crock pot feature on your pressure cooker, the rest who are eating later still have a hot meal.

 - Also, when I cook I usually make extras so I have meals to pull out of the freezer on extra busy nights!
 Here are two of my favorite gadgets to help me cook big batches: